Fuco1/achievements-mode/README.md

 To list all earned achievements do `not-implemented-yet`.

+# Installation

+The easiest way is to install this via `package.el` from MELPA repository.
+If you want to install manually, clone the git repo and add it to your `load-path`.

+This package depends on `dash.el` [dash.el](https://github.com/magnars/dash.el) and `f.el` [f.el](https://github.com/rejeep/f.el).
+If you don't install this package from MELPA, then you'll need to put these two packages on your `load-path` manually as well.
+See their web pages for install information.

+You should customize `achievements-mode` to enable itself on emacs startup so you won't miss any fun.

 # Contribute achievements!

 Writing achievements is really easy, all it takes is one function and one call to register the achievement.